-It’s my second short bushwalk on our Dorrigo weekend, after the Wonga Walk on the previous day… Cathedral Rock is a 90min drive from our house in Promised Land, near Bellingen.
+It’s my second short bushwalk on our Dorrigo weekend, after the Wonga Walk on the previous day… the Cathedral Rock Walk in the Cathedral Rock National Park is a 90min drive from our house in Promised Land, near Bellingen.
 As I head inland on the Waterfall Way the weather gradually improves from heavy rain, to scattered showers and finally some patches of sun as I reach Ebor.
 The start of the Cathedral Rock circuit is at the end of an 8km gravel road, just after Ebor.

 It’s easy walking through the sub-alpine woodland, with the track still wet from recent rain.

 The track splits into two after about 400m, forming a large loop around Cathedral Rock.
-I take the left-hand fork, and the track gradually ascends over the next 1.8km to the junction with the track up to Cathedral Rock.
+I take the left-hand fork, and the track gradually ascends over the next 1.8km to the junction with the track up to the top of the rock.

-A sign at the start of the track to the top of Cathedral Rock warns that it’s a “Grade 5” trail (whatever that means) and involves a steep climb.
+A sign at the start of the track to the top warns that it’s a “Grade 5” trail (whatever that means) and involves a steep climb.
 The track immediately starts ascending quite steeply through rocky terrain, with frequent signage showing where the trail goes.

 After a few hundred metres, I reach the base of Cathedral Rock and the real fun begins

-There’s no exposure or climbing involved, but some scrambling is required as the route goes over large boulders and between crevices, towards the top of the Cathedral Rock.
+There’s no exposure or climbing involved, but some scrambling is required as the route goes over large boulders and between crevices, towards the top of the rock.

-Ironically, after having no problems reaching the top of Cathedral Rock, as I explore the top of the rocky outcrop I slip on a wet section of rock.
+Ironically, after having no problems reaching the rocky summit, as I explore the top of the rocky outcrop I slip on a wet section of rock.
 I only suffer a few scratches, but my trusty 24-105mm lens bears the bring of my fall and is damaged beyond repair.
 So the rest of my photos, as I make my way back down to the bottom and back to the car, is from my iPhone!

 It’s about the same distance going back via the other section of the loop, with the track ascending again as it makes its way around Cathedral Rock.
-There’s a clearly marked junction with the track that goes north past Woolpack Rock and up to Native Dog Creek Camping Area, another access point to the Cathedral Rock National Park.
+There’s a clearly marked junction with the track that goes north past Woolpack Rock and up to Native Dog Creek Camping Area, another access point to the national park.

 From the north-eastern end of Cathedral Rock the track starts descending again, past large mossy boulders, ferns and and large trees that make it feel like a rainforest landscape.
 From here it’s a very pleasant and fairly quick walk back down to the car.
 A great little walk – I’d love to do this again, timing it to be at the top of Cathedral Rock for sunrise or sunset!

-0.0km Start at Barokee Camping Area (carpark) 0.4km Track junction - start of the Cathedral Rock loop 2.2km Junction with track to Cathedral Rock 2.7km Top of Cathedral Rock 3.3km Return to loop track 5.8km Return to carpark
+0.0km Start at Barokee Camping Area (carpark) 0.4km Track junction - start of the loop walk 2.2km Junction with track to Cathedral Rock 2.7km Top of Cathedral Rock 3.3km Return to loop track 5.8km Return to carpark